 Short and Sweet, Like a Fling

 The average length of explainer videos is 120 seconds.
 But as we’ve been told, time is relative.
-It means you have the power to steer your video into any direction you want.
+It means you have the power to steer your video in any direction you want.
 And since your goal here is to make people watch your video from start to finish, then you better make your video as interesting as possible.

 Focus on the key message you want to discuss.
 Write a fast-paced and direct to the point script.
 Make sure that your language is simple and relatable, and that you sound like a real human being.
 Don’t forget that people respond well to audio cues, so if you are using a narrator, make sure that they sound nice and amiable.